-When kids can't be with their parents, they should stay with their family, and that family should have the support they need to raise healthy children.
+We believe that when kids can't be with their parents, they should stay with their family, and that family should have the support they need to raise healthy children.

 A great-aunt takes in six young children after their mother is murdered.
 Grandparents take in their two teenage grandchildren after their son passed away.
 An uncle adopts his seven-year-old nephew after his parents had their rights terminated due to drug use and child neglect.

 Foster Kinship helps the children by supporting the whole kinship family.
-We provide navigation services and child welfare training to strengthen kinship caregivers’ capacity to provide safe, permanent and nurturing homes for children.
+We provide navigation services and child welfare training to strengthen kinship caregivers’ capacity to provide safe, stable, and nurturing homes for children.

 Foster Kinship helps keep HOME in the FAMILY.